xlladdins/xll/docs/Excel4MacrosH-P.md

 | 7            | LPT3                        |
 | 8            | LPT4                        |

-Update    is a logical value specifying whether to update and save global settings.
-If TRUE, the settings are saved in the EXCEL5.INI file;
-if FALSE or omitted, the global settings are not saved.
+Update&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether to update and save global settings.
+If TRUE, the settings are saved in the EXCEL5.INI file; if FALSE or omitted, the global settings are not saved.

 **Remarks**